VellyD/SustainabilityBlog/sustainability-blog/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Back-end for the app

+As backend for now I am using the SoftUni practice server. https://github.com/softuni-practice-server/softuni-practice-server

+### Home and Products view

+Not registered users can access the home, where the last 3 added products are shown, and  products menu, where all products are listed with their details.
+Also have access to register or log directly in their accounts.

 <!-- ### `yarn build`